benmaddison/rpkimancer/README.md

 A library and associated command line utility for quickly creating and reading arbitrary RPKI signed objects.

-The primary motivation was to be able to construct new object types directly from the ASN.1 `EncapsulatedContentInfo` definition with minimal boilerplate and zero custom encoding logic.
+The primary motivation was to be able to construct new RPKI signed object types directly from an ASN.1 `CONTENT-TYPE` instance definition with minimal boilerplate and zero custom encoding logic.

 The base distribution comes with the necessary plumbing to read and write the currently standardised object types: